StevenWingett/FastQ-Screen/fastq_screen_documentation.md

 **force :**  Do not terminate if output files already exist, instead overwrite the files.

 **get_genomes :**  Download pre-indexed Bowtie2 genomes for a range of commonly studied species and sequences.
+If used with --bisulfite, Bismark bisulfite Bowtie2 indices will be downloaded instead.

 **help :**  Print program help and exit.